Logan-Hammond/CSIT-214---Project-6/README.md

 # CSIT 214: C++ Programming
 ## Project 6: Classes
 ### About

+Write a program that uses multiple classes to calculate the cost to sod and fence a piece of land.
+Develop a program with the following features...
+* Classes and member functions
+* Public and private members
+* Constructors
+* Encapsulation
+* Inheritance
+* Overloaded functions

+### About
 Made with Microsoft Visual Studio 2017 and GitHub integration.
 This program was made following project guidelines; source code may not accurately represent personal knowledge, skill, style, or philosophy.